tensorpack/tensorpack/docs/tutorial/trainer.md

 Note some __common problems__ when using these trainers:

-1. In each iteration, instead of taking one tensor for all GPUs and split, all GPUs take tensors from the `InputSource`.
+1. In each iteration, instead of taking one input tensor for all GPUs and split, all GPUs take tensors from the `InputSource`.
 	So the total batch size across all GPUs would become ``(batch size of InputSource) * #GPU``.